temmie-analyst/DATA-ANALYSIS-CAPSTON-PROJECT/README.md

 ![salesdata pivot](https://github.com/user-attachments/assets/79d9278a-aad1-422b-a12c-b357e6382302)

-- Excel functions were used to efficiently calculate key metrics such as total revenue by region and average sales per product for to analyse the sales performance.
+- Excel functions were used to efficiently calculate key metrics such as total revenue by region and average sales per product to analyse the sales performance.
 SUMIF and AVERAGEIF  function were used.
-This allows a quick calculated total revenue generated in each region by summing up sales values based on region-specific criteria and helped in calculating the average sales by product, giving a better understanding of product-level performance where the Formula Example =SUMIF(RegionRange, "RegionName", RevenueRange) where RegionRange refers to the list of regions and RevenueRange to the sales revenue values and =AVERAGEIF(ProductRange, "ProductName", RevenueRange).  where ProductRange consists of product names and Rev
+This allows a quick calculated total revenue generated in each region by summing up sales values based on region-specific criteria and helped in calculating the average sales by product, giving a better understanding of product-level performance where the Formula Example =SUMIF(RegionRange, "RegionName", RevenueRange) where RegionRange refers to the list of regions and RevenueRange to the sales revenue values and =AVERAGEIF(ProductRange, "ProductName", RevenueRange).  where ProductRange consists of product names and RevenueRange consists of the range within which we have the revenue.

 ![salesdata table 1](https://github.com/user-attachments/assets/f28935b6-e4cc-4450-b111-dc10c4f59127)